BenRaz123/fdu_notes/notes.typ

 == Describe forensic tests used to characterize a stain as blood

+- Antigen-antibody interaction is being applied to:
+    - Drug detection
+        - The Drug $D$ combined with a protein will trigger antibodies for the drug $D$
+        - Immunoassay for drugs is _presumptive_ in nature and must be confirmed with other tests

 == Discuss the principles of heredity

+-

 == Summarize the lab tests necessary to characterize seminal stains